tjx666/vscode-fe-helper/README.md

 - `FE Helper: Show Active File ESLint Config`
 - `FE Helper: Show Active File Stylelint Config`

+### JS Unicode Preview

+check [vscode-js-unicode-preview](https://github.com/kufii/vscode-js-unicode-preview) for more details:

+**settings**:

+`vscode-fe-helper.js-unicode-preview.languages`: An array of language ids to add the previews on.
+Defaults to `["javascript", "javascriptreact", "typescript", "typescriptreact"]`

+`vscode-fe-helper.js-unicode-preview.inline`: Boolean whether or not to show the previews inline.
+Defaults to `true`.

+`vscode-fe-helper.js-unicode-preview.hover`: Boolean whether or not to show the previews on hover.
+Defaults to `true`.

 ## My extensions

 - [Open in External App](https://github.com/tjx666/open-in-external-app)